adironene/CSE15l/lab1.md

 Type `yes` in your terminal and enter your password.

-> The password will not be visible on terminal; however, it is still logged as each character is typed in.
+> The password will not be visible on the terminal; however, it is still logged as each character is typed in.

 When this process is done, your screen should look similar to that below.

 ![image](images/SSH_setup.png)

 You are now connected to a CSE lab computer.
-We will now explore some comands.<br>
+We will now explore some commands.<br>

 ________